johannesmenzel/SRPlugins1_deprecated/README.md

 # Compile

 Clone this repository to your wdl-ol folders first level (not into any subdirectory).
+If you want to use project files, only VS solution is properly linked.
+Includes for xcode must be added manually.

 ---